mk-fg/fgtk/README.rst

 media
 ^^^^^

-Scripts - mostly wrappers around ffmpeg and pulseaudio - to work with (process) various media files and streams.
+Scripts - mostly wrappers around ffmpeg and pulseaudio - to work with (or process) various media files and streams.

 parec\_from\_flash
 ''''''''''''''''''